Anson Harrold

 Anson Forney Harrold (March 10, 1870 – April 18, 1907) was an American football player and coach.
 He served as the first head football coach at the University of Pittsburgh, then known as Western University of Pennsylvania.
-He led the school to a 1–4 record in 1893.
-Aside from coaching, Harrold also played football for Franklin & Marshall College, from which he graduated from in 1889 and Princeton University, where he attended from 1890 until graduating in 1893.
+As a player-coach, he led the school to a 1–4 record in 1893.
+Harrold had earlier played football for Franklin & Marshall College, from which he graduated from in 1889 and Princeton University, where he attended from 1890 until graduating in 1893.
+While with Western University in 1893, he also played for the Allegheny Athletic Association football team.
+He played again for Allegheny in 1894 and served as the team's captain.

 Work outside football

 Outside football he worked as a design engineer for 15 years at Westinghouse Electric.
 He also helped organize the Pittsburgh Transformer Company and worked there for three years.
 He also became the President of the American Transformer Company, based in Newark, New Jersey.

 Family

 On September 12, 1893, he married Maude Hubley of Lancaster, Pennsylvania.
 The couple had one daughter, Elisabeth.
 Elisabeth married Jesse Gearing Johnson of Bridgton, NJ and they settled in Norfolk, Va.